-When COVID-19 paralyzed the American economy in April and May, it took the tourism industry down like a drugged rhino.
-With flights grounded from one side of the planet to the other, many of the country’s Airbnb investors lost the only reliable method for making their properties cash flow.
+When COVID-19 paralyzed the Canadian economy in April and May, it took the tourism industry down like a drugged rhino.
+With flights grounded from one side of the planet to the other, the country’s Airbnb investors lost the only method of making their properties cash flow.

 In a recent feature published on The Times, Brian Chesky largely admitted that the criticism levelled at the company for depleting housing supply, driving up rents and encouraging over-tourism has been valid.

 “We grew so fast, we made mistakes,” Chesky told the Times.
 “We drifted.
 We really need to think through our impact on cities and communities.”
 He went on to say that “Airbnb needs to change.
 We need to go back to basics — to what really made us successful in the first place.”

 “I’m not meant to do real estate,” he continued.

 Chesky’s admission, coming as it doesat the most desperate time in the company’s history, is hardly surprising.
 Tech giants such as Facebook and Twitter issued similar pledges to “do better” while under increased scrutiny (and pressure from investors).
 Most are aware of how those pledges have turned out.

 “When you build something and hundreds of millions of people use it, you can’t just assume that all the things that happen on your platform are good,” Chesky said.
 “If you don’t create guardrails, good and bad things are going to happen.”

 According to the profile, the first item on Airbnb’s change agenda is to “accelerate efforts to tackle the effect Airbnb can have on local property markets,” although a similar vow was made, and left hanging in the ether, in 2018.